France says has begun military intervention in Mali

 Diplomatic sources said French forces would focus on halting the rebels' advance and would then pause to decide their next steps.

-Fabius said French Defense Minister Jean-Yves Le Drian would brief reporters further on the military operation on Saturday.
+Fabius said French Defence Minister Jean-Yves Le Drian would brief reporters further on the military operation on Saturday.

-The Defense Ministry in Mali said Nigeria and Senegal were also providing assistance against the Islamist insurgents but Fabius said he could not confirm that.
+The Defence Ministry in Mali said Nigeria and Senegal were also providing assistance against the Islamist insurgents but Fabius said he could not confirm that.

 (Additional reporting by Julien Ponthus, Elizabeth Pineau and Vicky Buffery; Writing by Catherine Bremer; Editing by Alison Williams)